 Many do not realize that the menstrual care products they use are the culprits of their vaginal discomfort.
 The vagina is self-cleansing and continually produces fluid that “flushes” the vagina.
 When a tampon is inserted, its composition of rayon and cotton absorbs your vagina’s protective fluid, drying out and disrupting its normal pH levels.

 When used as directed, The DivaCup is a more sanitary feminine hygiene solution to tampons or pads.
 Latex-free, plastic-free, BPA-free, odor-free and free of colors and dyes, the DivaCup is made from medical grade non-absorbent silicone, which means it will not dry out or disrupt the natural environment of your vagina.

 If you are unable to wash the DivaCup after removal (for instance when using a public restroom), wash your hands thoroughly before entering the stall, empty the contents in the toilet and simply use a dry or damp tissue to clean the cup.
 At the next convenient time, clean as per the above instructions.
 When traveling, or otherwise, always wash the cup using potable (safe to drink) water.

-When cleaning your DivaCup be sure to avoid using: vinegar, tea tree oil, scented/fragranced soap, castile/peppermint soap or any other oil based soap, rubbing alcohol, antibacterial soap, hand sanitizer, pre-moistened wipes, hydrogen peroxide, dishwashing soap, bleach or harsh chemicals as some have been known to damage or compromise the silicone (may leave a sticky or powdery film, etc.) and may need to be replaced to avoid irritations, burning, etc. If you have cleaned your DivaCup with any of the non-recommended cleansers, replace the cup if there are any signs of deterioration or if you experience irritation.
+When cleaning your DivaCup be sure to avoid using: vinegar, tea tree oil, scented/fragranced soap, castile/peppermint soap or any other oil based soap, rubbing alcohol, antibacterial soap, hand sanitizer, pre-moistened wipes, baking soda, hydrogen peroxide, dishwashing soap, bleach or harsh chemicals as some have been known to damage or compromise the silicone (may leave a sticky or powdery film, etc.) and may need to be replaced to avoid irritations, burning, etc. If you have cleaned your DivaCup with any of the non-recommended cleansers, replace the cup if there are any signs of deterioration or if you experience irritation.